NVIDIA/PyProf/docs/profile.rst

   **_ERR_NVGPUCTRPERM The user running <tool_name/application_name> does not have permission to access NVIDIA GPU Performance Counters on the target device_**

-Please follow the steps described in :ref:`section-profile-hardware-counters`.
+Please follow the steps described in `Hardware Counters`_.

 .. _section-profile-with-nsys: